-Know your triggers.
+2. Know your stressors.

-Some of the holiday stressors we encounter around the holidays can be avoided.
-I find that when I communicate my pet peeves to my family, they make an effort to respect my boundaries - which comes in handy at major family gatherings.
+Some of the holiday stressors we encounter can be avoided.
+For instance, I find that when I communicate my pet peeves to my family, they make an effort to respect my boundaries - which comes in handy at major family gatherings.
 Maybe there are certain circumstances that tend to trigger your anxiety.
 Being aware of what those are, and making a plan outlining specific actions you can take to help decrease your anxiety will be beneficial.

-Many of us learned this lesson from the movie Legally Blonde, in a scene where Elle Woods is defending her client (a fitness instructor) on trial for murder: “Exercise gives you endorphins.
+Many of us learned this lesson from the movie Legally Blonde in a scene where Elle Woods is defending her client (a fitness instructor) on trial for murder.
+“Exercise gives you endorphins.
 Endorphins make you happy.
 Happy people just don’t shoot their husbands, they just don’t!”
-Elle was right.
-Exercise boosts the level of feel good chemicals in your brain.
-Concentrating on your body’s movement is also a great way to free your mind from the shackles of your holiday check list.
+Turns out, Elle was right.
+Exercise boosts the level of feel-good chemicals in your brain (endorphins).
+Plus, concentrating on your body’s movement is also a great way to free your mind from the shackles of your holiday check list.
 Getting your body moving is an excellent way to relieve your body of some of the tension racked up over the course of the holidays.

-Take some space (and some grace!).
+4. Take some space (and some grace!).

-In a culture that forgets the reason for the Christmas season, make your relationship with Jesus a priority.
+In a culture that forgets the Reason for the Christmas season, make your relationship with Jesus a priority.
 Carve out time to be still with God, to say a rosary or engage in some other form of prayer.
 Pray for your family and the grace to be present with them.

 The sun was barely rising as we walked into a near empty church, and Mass proceeded almost like any weekday.
 There was no choir, no bells and whistles - just a baby in a manger on a quiet morning.
 The simplicity of it all was truly a great reminder of the humble entrance of our Lord into this world.

 This memory of Christmas will always stick with me.
 As a child, I had not been as aware of the stress and frustration that so often came around the holidays.
 As an adult, however, I had fallen victim to the pressures of shopping, cooking, and explaining to family what my dating situation was.
 That Christmas morning I was taken back to the nativity - a quiet, simple, prayerful nativity - where my heart should have been the entire time.